chriseldredge/chriseldredge.github.io/source/_posts/2014-01-29-the-newer-new-nuget-package-restore.markdown

 ---

-Lastly, add NuGet.exe to your .gitignore or equivalent scm configuration.
+Make sure to add NuGet.exe to your .gitignore or equivalent scm configuration.

 It's a little unfortunate that this boilerplate has to be copied from one project to another.
 However, since we're bootstrapping NuGet we have a chicken and egg problem that prevents